 - Wear comfortable shoes because at 411 steps down, it’s quite the descent and climb.

-- There are no shops nearby – Antiparos is quite a secluded island.
-Make sure you bring a bottle of water.
+- There are no shops nearby – Antiparos is a rather secluded island.
+Make sure to bring a bottle of water.

 - Because of high levels of humidity prevalent inside the Cave, persons with respiratory/ heart problems are not permitted to enter.
 Pregnant women are not advised to make the trip down too.

-- Writing on the walls and surfaces of the Cave is apparently prohibited, so don’t do it.. but I guess no one told the famous ancient people that.
+- Writing on the walls and surfaces of the Cave is apparently… prohibited.
+But I guess no one told the famous ancient people that.